 In 2002, the Population Council predicted that over the following decade more than 100 million girls worldwide would marry before their 18th birthday.
 Some of these girls will marry as young as eight or nine, and many will marry against their will (International Women’s health program).

-A young girl’s parents or in some cases, the extended family or the community (jirga, baradari) most often makes the decision for a young girl to marry at an early age.
+A young girl’s parents or in some cases, the extended family or the community (jirga, baradari) most often makes the decision for her to marry at an early age.
 Several factors that could play a role in this decision could be cultural beliefs, economic situations and social and gender norms (larki ab jawann ho gaye hai, shaadi ka time!)

 Some parents may believe that, by marrying their daughter at an early age, they are helping her to fulfill her main function in society – that of a wife and mother.
 They could also, rightly or wrongly, believe that by limiting her to one partner, she is at decreased risk for STD’s (one partner sex) and perhaps financial stability for both the daughter and the family.

-However, no matter how good the intentions of the parents are or in the worst case scenario it’s done by force, it strips many young girls of their childhood, their dreams and most importantly their basic human rights and their health.
+However, no matter how good the intentions of the parents are, or in the worst case scenario when it’s done by force, it strips many young girls of their childhood, their dreams and most importantly their basic human rights and their health.

-One of the most important issues that face young girls after an early marriage is the pressure to have children and start a family.
-Not only are they physically young to experience the challenges of motherhood but young girls between the ages of 15 and 19 have a higher likelihood of complications during pregnancy and childbirth, including obstetric fistula.
+One of the most important issues that young girls face after an early marriage is the pressure to have children and start a family.
+Not only are they physically young to experience the challenges of motherhood but those between the ages of 15 and 19 have a higher likelihood of complications during pregnancy and childbirth, including obstetric fistula.

-They are also more likely to have children with low birth weight, anemia and inadequate nutrition.
+They are also more likely to have children with low birth weight, anaemia and inadequate nutrition.